yasamanparhizkar/cocktail-party/README.md

 In this project, a binaural recording of multiple speakers is provided.
 Using the theory of Head Related Transfer Functions (HRTF)[2], the voice of one given speaker is extracted from a mixed recording.
 The database used in this project is [The ShATR Multiple Simultaneous Speaker Corpus](http://spandh.dcs.shef.ac.uk/projects/shatrweb/#about).

 ## References:
-1. A. Bregman,Auditory SceneAnalysis, Cambridge,MA:MIT Press, 1990.
+1. A. Bregman, Auditory SceneAnalysis, Cambridge, MA:MIT Press, 1990.
-2. R.Duda, “ModelingHead Related Transfer Functions,” IEEE Proceedings ofASILOMAR1993.
+2. R.Duda, “ModelingHead Related Transfer Functions,” IEEE Proceedings of ASILOMAR1993.
 3. E. Tessier and F. Berthommier, “Speech Enhancement and Segregation Based on the Localisation Cue for Cocktail-Party Processing,”

 ## Copy Right:
-This project is a computer assignment for the Digital Signal Processing course by Professor M. Akhaee in the Spring semester of 2020 at the University of Tehran.
+* This project is a computer assignment for the Digital Signal Processing course by Professor M. Akhaee in the spring of 2020 at the University of Tehran.
-I did not design the project; however, the solution which is provided in this page is written by me.
+* I did not design the project; however, the solution which is provided in this page is written by me.